Consensys/mythril/docs/source/tutorial.rst

         }

-When this contract is directly executed, by using the following command:
+When this contract is directly executed by using the following command:

     .. code-block:: bash